Mission of the Coordinated Program in Dietetics at the University of Montevallo

 The mission of the Coordinated Program in Dietetics is four-fold:

-- To prepare candidates for success in the Supervised Practice component of the program in order to successfully pass the Registered Dietitian exam;
+- to prepare candidates for success in the supervised experiential learning component of the program in order to successfully pass the Registered Dietitian Nutritionist exam;

-- To prepare graduates who possess the competencies necessary for gainful employment as entry-level dietetics practitioners;
+- to prepare graduates who possess the competencies necessary for gainful employment as entry-level nutrition and dietetics practitioners;

-The Coordinated Program in Dietetics’ educational emphasis is medical nutrition therapy, especially as it relates to nutrition and chronic diseases, which affect a disproportionate segment of Alabama’s residents, and particularly those who live in the community.
-This mission is addressed within the Exercise and Nutrition Sciences Program and as a liberal arts university.
+The educational emphasis of the Coordinated Program in Dietetics is medical nutrition therapy, especially as it relates to nutrition and chronic diseases which affect a disproportionate segment of the Alabama’s residents and particularly those who live in the local community.
+This mission is consistent with that of a liberal arts university and the Exercise and Nutrition Science Program and college within which the program is administratively housed.

-Objective 3: 80% of graduates will complete the program within six years or 150% of time expected for completion.
+Objective 3: At least 80% of program students complete program/degree requirements within 6 years or 150% of the program length.

 Goal 2: The program will provide a high quality, academically strong, accredited program in dietetics framed within a liberal arts environment.

-Objective 1: At least 80% of employers will report a satisfactory rating on knowledge, skills, and disposition of program graduates.
+Objective 1: At least 80% of employers will report a satisfactory rating on knowledge, skills, and dispositions of program graduates.

 Objective 2: At least 80% of alumni will indicate positively that their program of study prepared them adequately for an entry level position.